-Natural gas pricing reached a low of approximately \$1.50 per MMBtu in March 2016 before recovering to an average level of approximately \$3.15 per MMBtu during 2018.
+Natural gas pricing was at an average level of \$3.15 and \$2.99 per MMBtu during 2018 and 2017, respectively, but has fallen to an average level of \$2.56 per MMBtu during the year ended 2019 as supply growth has exceeded demand growth.
 Realized natural gas prices for Canadian E&P customers are typically at a discount to U.S. Henry Hub pricing.
-Spot pricing for Canadian natural gas at the AECO hub has been volatile since mid-2017, with wider-than-normal discounts to Henry Hub pricing resulting from infrastructure bottlenecks.
+Spot pricing for Canadian natural gas at the AECO hub has been volatile since mid-2017, with wide discounts to Henry Hub pricing resulting from infrastructure bottlenecks.
 Some Canadian E&P customers have reacted to the lower prices by shutting in a portion of their natural gas production, negatively impacting their cash flows, capital spending and drilling activity.

-Sustained declines in commodity prices, or sustained periods of high differentials, would be expected to lead North American E&P companies to reduce drilling and completion activity, which could negatively impact our business.
+Sustained declines in commodity prices, or sustained periods of high differentials, would be expected to lead North American E&P companies to further reduce drilling and completion activity, which could negatively impact our business.